silhavyj/ZeroMate/examples/19-I2C/README.md

 1) Process 1 (dummy tasks that blinks an LED)
 2) Process 6
    - Reads random numbers from the TRNG peripheral and prints out messages to the OLED display.
 Here is a list of possible messages that may appear on the display (based on the random number):

      ```c++
      const char* messages[] =
      {
          "I blink, therefore I am.",
          "I see dead pixels.",
          "One CPU rules them all.",
          "My favourite sport is ARM wrestling",
          "Old MacDonald had a farm, EIGRP",
      };
      ```

+## Parameters of the I2C protocol

+- **Clock** (SCL line) is triggered by a rising edge
+- **Start bit** is represented by the SDA line going from HIGH to LOW
+- **Stop bit** is represented by the SDA line going HIGH after the SCL line has already been set to HIGH

 ## External peripherals